WebAssembly/spec/document/core/binary/modules.rst

 Any code for which the length of the resulting sequence is out of bounds of the maximum size of a :ref:`vector <syntax-vec>` is malformed.

 .. note::
-   The :math:`\X{size}` is not needed for decoding, but like with :ref:`sections <binary-section>`, can be used to skip functions when navigating through a binary.
+   Like with :ref:`sections <binary-section>`, the code :math:`\X{size}` is not needed for decoding, but can be used to skip functions when navigating through a binary.
    The module is malformed if a size does not match the length of the respective function code.